elisabattista/rough-volatility-forecasting/Project_Overview.md

 * Out-of-sample evaluation
 * Statistical comparison through Diebold–Mariano tests

-Particular attention was devoted to ensuring that all models were evaluated under the same forecasting framework, allowing a fair comparison of predictive performance.
+All models were implemented and evaluated using a common forecasting framework to ensure a consistent and fair comparison across methodologies.

 ---